alexwuest/MAS_ZHAW_Skywalker/README.md

 ## Use cases
 Here is a temporary list of use cases after some talks in our agency.

-1.Get videos or pictures directly out of the apple cloud.
+- Get videos or pictures directly out of the apple cloud.
-2.Get two factor authentication for Snapchat
+- Get two factor authentication for Snapchat
-3.Get two factor authentication for Meta (like Facebook Code Generator) 4.Get into a crypto wallet app (which one?)
+- Get two factor authentication for Meta (like Facebook Code Generator)
+- Get into a crypto wallet app (which one?)
-5.Get Chat Messages or attachments from Telegram which are not stored on the device.
+- Get Chat Messages or attachments from Telegram which are not stored on the device.

 # 4. Analysis / Result (Not quite sure here.
 Should I use a chapter analysis or result or both?)